-ACE inhibitors cause up to 30% of cases of acute angioedema seen in emergency departments.
+Angiotensin-converting enzyme (ACE) inhibitors cause up to 30% of cases of acute angioedema seen in emergency departments.
 ACE inhibitors can directly increase levels of bradykinin.
 The face and upper airways are most commonly affected, but the intestine may be affected.
 Urticaria does not occur.
 Angioedema may occur soon or years after therapy begins.

-The cause of chronic (> 6 wk) angioedema is usually unknown.
+The cause of chronic (> 6 weeks) angioedema is usually unknown.
 IgE-mediated mechanisms are rare, but chronic ingestion of an unsuspected drug or chemical (eg, penicillin in milk, a nonprescription drug, preservatives, other food additives) is sometimes the cause.
 A few cases are due to hereditary or acquired C1 inhibitor deficiency.

 Idiopathic angioedema is angioedema that occurs without urticaria, is chronic and recurrent, and has no identifiable cause.

 In angioedema, edema is often asymmetric and mildly painful.
 It often involves the face, lips, and/or tongue and may also occur on the back of hands or feet or on the genitals.
 Edema of the upper airways may cause respiratory distress and stridor; the stridor may be mistaken for asthma.
 The airways may be completely obstructed.
-Edema of the intestines may cause nausea, vomiting, colicky abdominal pain, and/or diarrhea.
+Edema of the intestine may cause nausea, vomiting, colicky abdominal pain, and/or diarrhea.

-Other manifestations depend on the mediator.
+Other manifestations of angioedema depend on the mediator.

 Mast cell–mediated angioedema